Doctor insights on:

 - Are there any other options than surgery for a branchial cleft cyst?

-- Options other than abortion
+- Parasites other than scabies

 - Instead of useing anesthesia for surgery is there any other options